microsoft/datashaper/javascript/react/docs/report/react.api.md

 // Warning: (ae-missing-release-tag) "useColumns" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function useColumns(table: ColumnTable, metadata?: TableMetadata, columns?: IColumn[], onColumnSelect?: ColumnClickFunction, onSort?: ColumnClickFunction, options?: ColumnOptions, virtualColumns?: IColumn[]): IColumn[];
+export function useColumns(table: ColumnTable, metadata?: TableMetadata, columns?: IColumn[], onColumnSelect?: ColumnSelectFunction, onSort?: ColumnSelectFunction, options?: ColumnOptions, virtualColumns?: IColumn[]): IColumn[];

 // Warning: (ae-missing-release-tag) "useColumnsMetadata" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //